 If there are any questions on Teambuildr or you want to get our opinion on certain features, please contact us directly at [email protected]!

 What Are The Benefits Of Weight Room Management Software?

-A: It essentially turns into your all in one reporting system.
-No more lost papers, messy pages or kids forgetting to fill them out.
-Everything is operated from the phone or iPad, which allows coaches to get slick reporting and analytics from their players.
+A: It essentially turns into your all-in-one reporting system.
+No more lost papers, messy pages, or kids forgetting to fill them out.
+Everything is operated from the phone or iPad, allowing coaches to get slick reporting and analytics from their players.

 How Easy Is It To Implement It?

 A: Extremely easy!
-Simply add all of your players into the system and start recording the data!
-Great for both in season and off-season workouts and allows coaches to focus on what’s most important, game planning.
+Add all of your players into the system and start recording the data!
+Great for both in-season and off-season workouts and allows coaches to focus on what’s most important, game planning.

 I Have A Small Team, Should We Still Use It?

 A: In our opinion, yes!
 Teambuildr has different plans to fit different size programs.
-Currently, their lowest plan costs $500 which covers 100 athletes the entire the year.
-Regardless the size of the team, it’s a simple solution to staying organized.
+Currently, their lowest plan costs $500, which covers 100 athletes the entire year.
+Regardless of the size of the team, it’s a simple solution to staying organized.

-Yes!
-If your team has iPad’s that you film with or just tablets in general, you can download the Teambuildr app.
-Then you’re able to have 1-2 tablets where all the players can enter in their information.
+A: Yes!
+If your team has iPads that you film with or just tablets in general, you can download the Teambuildr app.
+Then you’re able to have 1-2 tablets where all the players can enter their information.
 This is a great solution to keep players off their phones and focused on their weights.